thinkUXca/jekyll-now/_posts/2017-06-26-Using-Tree-Testing-to-Find-Information-Architecture-Issues.md

 It can be very helpful to use quantitative data to assess certain issues, such as labelling.
 If participants do not understand a particular label, or perceive it to be vague, they may not click on it very often.
 Quantitative data will show you that people are not clicking on a category, but it will not tell you why.
 Asking users during in-person sessions can help identify what the issues are, and you can implement solutions before collecting the majority of your data.

-### Run the rest remotely ###

 After you're confident in your test, you can run the remainder of your tests using a remote testing tool.
 This will reduce the time required to both administer and analyze results from the test.

 ### Things to keep in mind ###

-When running a tree test, it's important to think about how running multiple tasks with the same user affects the results.
-The first time a user attempts a task, they have never seen the tree before, so they haven't learned anything about the tree (they have no learning bias).
+When running a tree test, it's important to think about how running multiple tasks with the same user influences the results.
+The first time a user attempts a task, they have never seen the tree before, so they don't know anything about the tree.
 On subsequent tasks, participants have been exposed to the tree, and may recall some of the tree from previous traversals.
-This can affect what routes they take, and how quickly and accurately they are able to complete tasks.
+This is called *learning bias*, and it can affect what routes they take, and how quickly and accurately they are able to complete tasks.
 For this reason, you should try and minimize the number of tasks for each participant.
 You can also try to assign tasks that use different parts of the tree to minimize the learning bias.

 ## Tree Testing Results ##